The Unspoken Burden Of Constant Reliability

 Genuine strength grows when distributed.
 It doesn’t diminish when gentled.

-A Gentle Question to Sit With
+A Gentle Question To Sit With

 Ask yourself not frantically, just truthfully: